 Its height makes Mount Desert Island the tallest destination along the entire Atlantic coastline of the United States.

-On top of Cadillac Mountain the loop road in Acadia National Park is a mandatory attraction for Mount Desert Island visitors to explore.
-It’s one of the most scenic drives in New England.
+On top of Cadillac Mountain, the loop road in Acadia National Park is a mandatory attraction for Mount Desert Island visitors to explore.
+Savor one of the most scenic drives in New England.

-4. Hatteras Island, NC – A far-reaching US island
+6. Hatteras Island – A far-reaching US island

-The Outer Banks in North Carolina is home to an inspirational network of peninsulas, sandspits and islands.
-Its longest member Hatteras Island is at 50 miles (80 km) even one of the most far-reaching islands in the contiguous United States.
+North Carolina // The Outer Banks in North Carolina is home to an inspirational network of peninsulas, sandspits and islands.
+Its longest member, Hatteras Island, is at 50 miles (80 km) one of the most far-reaching islands in the contiguous United States.

 Its seven sleepy towns, Rodanthe, Waves, Salvo, Avon, Buxton, Frisco and Hatteras, embrace the traditional seaside lifestyle.

-Hilton Head Island is constantly ranked as one of the best islands in the US.
-In the hospitable South Carolina it’s an island that has all you need for a superb getaway.
+South Carolina // Hilton Head Island is constantly ranked as one of the best islands in the US.
+In the hospitable South Carolina, it’s an island that has all you need for a superb getaway.

 Its 12 miles (19 km) of beaches lay a stunning foundation for a vacation.
 The white shoreline, where it’s as easy as ever to unwind, impresses even Florida natives.